 Passion comes from inside each individual person.
 I would trade a passionless highly qualified employee for someone just graduating film school who loves the fact they get the opportunity to work in this industry on any day of the week.

-PASSION IS: Showing up 1 hour before call time, just to insure never being late.
+PASSION IS: Showing up 1 hour before call time just to ensure never being late.

 PASSION IS: Working on a job until 3:00am and being excited about the next job starting at 9:00am that same day